ec-europa/europa-component-library/src/website/src/pages/ec/components/card/docs/usage.md

 ## When not to use

-- For information searching (as opposed to browsing).
+- Searching for information (as opposed to browsing).
 - On small screen display avoid using too many cards as they force users to scroll down and rely on their short-term memory.
-This creates a cognitive overload which harms UX.
+This creates a cognitive overload, a negative user experience.

 ## DO's